i-khichar/globetrotter-quizventure/README.md

-# Welcome to your Lovable project

 ## Project info

-This is a MERN stack web-application.
+This is a MERN stack web-application for a quiz game that asks users to guess the city based on clues and gain points.
+Users can also challenge their friends to beat their scores.

 **Use your preferred IDE**